Student Equipment

 • Provided Equipment:

-• Students in the Michigan Tech sound programs are provided with several pieces of exceptionally useful equipment to insure they are always able to get work done and to creative explore their own passions.
+• Students in the Michigan Tech sound programs can check out several pieces of exceptionally useful equipment to insure they are always able to get work done and to creative explore their own passions.

 • Recommended Equipment: